 Meet our garden designer

 The garden was brought to life by award-winning designer, Paul Hervey-Brookes.
 He has built a strong reputation for landscapes and gardens that rely on planting to create spaces and rich, multi-layered habitats.
 His ability to read landscapes and evoke intense feelings and emotions has won him acclaim across the board.
-Paul’s awards include winning two gold medals at the RHS Chelsea Flower Show.
+Paul’s previous awards include two gold medals at the RHS Chelsea Flower Show.

 “It's been such a privilege to be able to bring this garden to life.
 There are two million people in the UK affected by sight loss, but somehow it isn't talked about as much as it should be.
 One of my aims for the garden was to raise awareness and enable people to experience some of the challenges of living with sight loss.
 I hope that the garden gave a platform for RNIB to talk about how Gifts in Wills support their vital work.
 I wanted any visitor to the garden to feel that they were entering a tranquil space where they could pause and reflect on how leaving a legacy, no matter its size, can make a real impact.”